-The Plug-n-Play GPS vehicle tracking devices do not require any hardwired connections and are incredibly easy to install into any vehicle with an OBD-II or JBUS port.
-The position of these ports can vary between vehicle, make, model, and year, but are typically located in easy to access areas.
+The plug-n-play GPS vehicle tracking devices do not require any hardwired connections, and are incredibly easy to install into any vehicle with an OBD-II or JBUS port.
+The position of these ports can vary between vehicle make, model, and year, but are typically located in in easy-to-access areas.
 OBD-II ports can generally be found below the instrument panel inside the cab close to the driver’s knee.
-JBUS ports are typically found in easy to find locations within the cab of heavy-duty vehicles (often class 6 and above).
-With these plug-n-play GPS vehicle tracking devices, you simply plug the unit in and you’ll quickly begin to receive data from your vehicles.
+JBUS ports are typically found in easy to find locations in the cab of heavy-duty vehicles (often class 6 and above).
+With these plug-n-play GPS vehicle tracking devices, you simply plug the unit in, and you’ll quickly begin to receive data from your vehicles.

 Portable Between Vehicles

 Because these GPS vehicle tracking devices are so easily installed, it also means that they are easy to move between vehicles.
 This becomes extremely convenient when it’s time to replace an existing vehicle within your fleet, or if you want to share the device between multiple vehicles depending upon the project they’re assigned to.
 There’s no need to plan for vehicle downtime to remove the tracking device from one vehicle and install it into the next.
 Simply unplug from the old and plug into the new.